Amazon Review by Cthulhu

 Q: Can I have more than one Roku tied to one account?

-Q: Can I search for a specific movie or show across all of Roku’s channel?
+Q: Can I search for a specific movie, movie director, actor or show across all of Roku’s searchable channels?

 Q: Can I watch YouTube on the Roku?